29 Copywriting Portfolio Examples + What to Include & How to Build Yours

 What makes a good copywriting portfolio?

 When you think about what makes a copywriting portfolio good, think about the person who’s going to be reviewing yours.
 It will either be a hiring manager or a potential client of yours, right?
-Or even a senior copywriter if you’re applying for a copywriting internship.
-Well, they probably won’t have hours to look through your work, and they’re looking to find out all the essential information about you as quickly as possible.
+Or even a senior copywriter if you're applying for a copywriting internship.

 Your name, short bio, contact information, and even your social links should be easily accessible, so they can quickly get an idea of who you are and where to find you.
-And in case they want to know more about your background, you should consider attaching your resume as well.
+And in case they want to know more about your background, you should consider attaching or showcasing your resume as well.

-And don’t forget: your home page and thumbnails keep the visitors there long enough to go deeper… But it’s the projects themselves that will determine, whether they want to hire you or not.
 So make sure you only include your very best work, and present each case study in a clear, easy-to-understand way.
 Any copywriting examples that don’t hit your highest standards, should be left out of your portfolio.

 What to include in your copywriter portfolio?